treeebooor/bigBaller/README.md

 In the macro scenario, the objective is to learn the overall game movements in a 2D space over a longer period of time(2s).
 This macro level understanding of the game can be used to analyze game strategies or player movements throughout an entire possession or sequence of plays.
 ## Results
+Due to resource limiations, model was trained on 50 games from the 2016 NBA season.
+Dataset can be found [here](https://github.com/linouk23/NBA-Player-Movements)

 **Blue** is the trajectory of the ball given as input to the model.